 - Keep the focus on policy, not politics.

 - A good question to keep in mind when writing your article is “What are the policy implications?”

 - We will accept submissions that discuss the political feasibility of a getting a policy initiative passed, or that discuss different partisan approaches to a issue.

 - We will not accept overtly political and partisan content.

 - Write about something you are passionate about!
 Brief Policy Perspectives should be considered a forum to educate and inform others about a policy area that’s important to you.

 - Be respectful.
 We hope the content on Brief Policy Perspectives generates debate and exchange of ideas, just remember to keep it civil.

-- Policy briefs: Your policy brief should contain a short summary of the issue, the relevant policy options to deal with the issue, and a recommended “best” option.
-You may also want to list resources where readers can find out more about the issue.
+- Policy brief: a short summary of the issue, the relevant policy options to deal with the issue, and a recommended option

-- Article reviews: Like book reviews, but for long form articles (think feature pieces in something like The Atlantic or the New York Times Magazine).
-If you submit an article review, please include a link to the article you are reviewing in your submission.
+- Article review: a review of long form articles (think feature pieces in something like The Atlantic or the New York Times Magazine).
+Please include a link to the article you are reviewing.

 - Event recap: a description of policy-related events (speeches, debates, lectures, hearings, etc.)